Japans Nikkei Breaks Bubble-era Record - UrduPoint

 Japan's Nikkei Breaks Bubble-era Record

+Between 1985 and 1989, the Nikkei almost quadrupled in value while supported by low interest rates.
+Property prices also soared.

-Japanese asset prices exploded in the 1980s, with Tokyo property prices hundreds of times more than in Manhattan and golf club memberships costing millions of Dollars.
+Tokyo property prices reached hundreds of times more than in Manhattan, golf club memberships would cost millions of dollars and bankers would sprinkle gold dust into their drinks.

+Flush with cash and aided by the strength of the yen, Japanese companies also went on an overseas shopping spree, with Sony taking over Columbia Pictures and Mitsubishi purchasing New York's landmark Rockefeller Center.

 This ushered in Japan's "lost decades" of economic stagnation, deflation and ballooning national debt.